Skip To Main Content

 #Grade 4 neutrophil decrease occurred in 9% of patients.

-ASTCT=American Society for Transplantation and Cellular Therapy; CTCAE=Common Terminology for Adverse Events; CRS=cytokine release syndrome; LBCL=large B-cell lymphoma; NCI=National Cancer Institute.
+ASTCT=American Society for Transplantation and Cellular Therapy; CRS=cytokine release syndrome; CTCAE=Common Terminology Criteria for Adverse Events; LBCL=large B-cell lymphoma; NCI=National Cancer Institute; R/R=relapsed or refractory.

 Important Safety Information & Indication